Skip to main content

 Transactional law practitioners can use AllSearch to streamline their practice.

-Written by Abby McCourt
+Written by Brian Geran

-Updated over a week ago
+Updated over 2 years ago

 AllSearch can be a useful tool in the sphere of transactional law.
 AllSearch allows transactional attorneys to create databases of templates or forms of agreements that can be quickly and easily searched to locate useful contract forms or clauses.
 Additionally, AllSearch can be used to quickly search through due diligence materials during the course of a transaction.
 These uses are described in greater detail below.